 Commercial roof coatings are revolutionizing the roofing market by changing the way that roofs can be rejuvenated and repaired.
 By having a silicone coating professionally applied, building owners can save thousands of dollars by avoiding total replacement, while adding an extended life to the roof backed by manufacturer warranties.
 Though roof coatings add substantial benefits for consumers, many customers haven’t experienced great results with them.

-Let’s take a look at the 3 most significant factors that result in coating failures and cause long-term headaches for consumers.
+Let’s take a look at the three most significant factors that result in coating failures and cause long-term headaches for consumers.

 Inexperienced Crews/Companies Are The Number One Reason For Improper Coating Installation

-As the old saying goes, “you’re only as strong as your weakest link.”, so too it applies to the roofing industry.
-Commercial coatings that are applied by improperly or untrained crews often experience several issues that negate the warranty, not keep water out, and require the work to be redone.
+As the old saying goes, “you’re only as strong as your weakest link.”, So too it applies to the roofing industry.
+Commercial coatings that are used by untrained crews often experience issues.
+Improper application may negate the warranty, not keep water out, and require a complete rework.
 Here are the most common mistakes committed by inexperienced crews.